thansen0/fastllm.cpp/readme.md

 I also appreciate donations!

 BTC Address: `3QDGJyRWiVEUyCytQBWJ5h3kVQAca8pZ1L`
 XMR Address: `85pJmtRzE6zWhSpggKyiXHDG56FM6ydStYBRfuU4FV5Y1uCvnBwAuacRNRNkAJmAR76fzBF5QQeBiEnuaQJeiHaDF7D6xFb`

 # License

 This project is licensed with the unlicense.
 The idea is you may use this project however you wish, without having to attribute it to the original source.
 You may clone the repo into your company's private code and then place it under your company's private license.
-We do appreciate contributions though!